0

 4-Pin Connectors: The RGB Standard

-5-Pin and 6-Pin Connectors: RGBW & RGBWW Advanced Control
+5-Pin Connectors: RGBW Advanced Control

 Compatibility Checklist: The Perfect Fit